 Keep your cooties to yourself.

-With cold and flu season upon us, don’t set up a big bowl of tiny munchies for every Tom, Dick, and Harry to stick his grubby hands in.
+With cold and flu season upon us, don’t set up your game day appetizer in a big bowl for every Tom, Dick, and Harry to stick his grubby hands in.